- Available to US Citizens, green card holders, or other status permitting US work and study

 - Take our online Math Placement Test (demonstrate pre-calculus competency with minimum score of 76)

-- Take an additional math test upon arrival to campus.
-To maintain acceptance, students will need to verify their Math score with a proctored test on campus soon after arrival.
+- Take a 2nd math test on campus.
+To maintain acceptance, you will need to verify your Math score with a proctored test on campus soon after arrival.

 if you are accepted into the program and feel you have a strong coding background, then you will have the option to apply for our 12 month accelerated program track.